 Province of Ontario and Canadian federal government incentive programs

-Along with the federal Department of Foreign Affairs and International Trade, the Government of Ontario is an active player in the province’s agri-food economy.
+Along with the federal Department of Foreign Affairs, Trade and Development Canada, the Government of Ontario is an active player in the province’s agri-food economy.
 Financial assistance and tax incentive programs for food and beverage companies in Ontario come from a wide variety of institutions, including Agriculture and Agri-Food Canada, Canada Revenue Agency, Ontario Centres of Excellence, and the Ontario Ministry of Agriculture and Food as well as the Ministry of Rural Affairs, among others.

 Incentive programs of interest to innovative, food and beverage companies are provided below.